Using Liquibase with Databricks SQL

 unable to find valid certification path to requested target.

-You are receiving this error message because the SSL certificate is not available in that version of Java.
-To resolve this, upgrade Java to a more recent version.
+You are receiving this error message because the required SSL certificate is not available in Java versions before 1.8.

 Related links